Skip to content

 For more information, see the Halo Link docs.

-The Get Halo GUIDs API endpoint allows integrators to trade a practice's PMS Site ID for a Halo GUID.
+The Get Halo GUIDs API endpoint allows integrators to trade a practice's PMS ID for their Halo GUID.
+There are two situations in which this is useful:

 Bp Premier developer licenses are assigned fake Bp Site IDs